rossburnette/AspReactDddCqrsEventSourcingHateoas/README.md

 #### Using Visual Studio or the `dotnet` CLI

-1. Either run them through the `Test Explorer` in Visual Studio or using `dotnet test` for each API.
+1. Either run them through the `Test Explorer` in Visual Studio or using `dotnet test` for the client and each API.